Roast Chicken with Ballymaloe Cranberry Sauce

-- 1/2 cup parsley (chopped) or a mix: thyme, sage and rosemary.
+- ½ cup parsley (chopped) (or a mix of thyme, sage and rosemary)

 - For the gravy:

-- Smear the breast with a light coat of butter and season well.
+- Smear the chicken's breast with a light coating of butter and season well.

-- For the stuffing, melt the butter in a pan, add the onion and the white of the spring onions, and sweat until soft.
-Stir in the breadcrumbs, parsley, salt & pepper and the green part of the spring onions
+- For the stuffing, melt the butter in a pan, add the onion and the white of the spring onions and sweat until soft.
+Stir in the breadcrumbs, parsley, salt & pepper and, finally, the green part of the spring onions

-- The stuffing should be moist; you can add in extra butter if necessary.
-Your stuffing should be fully cooled before stuffing the chicken.
+- The stuffing should be moist, so you should add in extra butter if necessary and remember to let your stuffing cool before stuffing the chicken.

-- Place the chicken on a roasting tin and put in the preheated oven.
-The chicken will take about one and a half hours to cook.
+- Place the chicken in a roasting tin and put in the oven.
+It should take around 1½ hours to cook.

 - After 30 minutes, add the peeled potatoes to the roasting tin, coat them in the chicken juices and turn after 30 minutes so that they become crispy all over.

 - For the gravy, start by making the chicken stock.
-Put the water, chicken wing tips, vegetables and herbs in a saucepan and bring to the boil, then cover and simmer gently (2hours).
+Put the water, chicken wing tips, vegetables and herbs in a saucepan and bring to the boil, then cover and simmer gently for approximately 2 hours.

-- When the chicken and potatoes are cooked, remove from the roasting tin and allow to rest on a serving dish in a warm oven.
-(Chicken is cooked when the juices run clear).
+- When the chicken and potatoes have cooked, remove them from the roasting tin and allow them to rest on a serving dish in a warm oven.
+N.B.
+The chicken is cooked when the juices run clear.

 - Tip the juices to a corner of the roasting tin and spoon off the fat.
 Place the roasting tin on the hob on a low heat and whisk in the butter and flour and allow to bubble for a minute or so, whisking all the time.

 - Add about half a pint of the stock and bring to the boil for a few minutes.
-Use the whisk to get all the caramelised chicken juices from the sides of the tray, add roux if you like and ensure to whisk in and boil, taste and season if necessary, strain and degrease.
+Use the whisk to get all the caramelised chicken juices from the sides of the tray, add a little roux if you like.
+Continue to whisk and boil, tasting and seasoning if necessary, before straining.

-- Serve slices of chicken with gravy, roast potatoes, vegetables and Ballymaloe Cranberry Sauce.
+- Serve slices of delicious roast chicken with your homemade gravy, roast potatoes, vegetables and a generous helping of Ballymaloe Cranberry Sauce.